Onward Ticket for Schengen Family Visa

 • Internal hops that make no sense for a family purpose

 You have options.
 The goal is to show a believable exit plan for your Schengen Family Visa without risking money.
 Pick the proof that matches your dates, budget, and how firm your plans are.
-For interviews or submissions, book a dummy ticket and avoid buying non-refundable fares.
-This method is particularly advantageous for Indian families navigating variable processing times.
+For interviews or submissions, create an onward ticket and avoid buying non-refundable fares.

 Option 1: Lock In A Fully Paid Return Ticket